Code-Institute-Submissions/milestone-project-179/README.md

 - A search field and a search button to make the users search fast and easy.
 - A pagination at the bottom of the Blog posts sites to navigate between the pages, in case of a large number of Blog posts.
 - A comment section at the bottom of the Blog posts and a feature to share the post with others.
-- A map with all destinations marked and with added pictures to this places and route planes
+- A map with all destinations marked and with added pictures to this places and route planes.
 - A Sing Up section at the bottom of the landing and contact page for a planed Newsletter.
 - An extra site for a Podcast.
-- Sections for any sponsors and partners
+- Sections for any sponsors and partners.

 Technologies Used
 ======